Jewish Federations of North America: Campaigns

+In 2022, when war with Russia broke out, Jewish Federations launched an emergency fundraising campaign with partners JDC and The Jewish Agency, with a goal of raising $20 million to support the Ukrainian Jewish community.
+Within one month the goal was met and Jewish Federation ultimately raised $100 million for essential needs, including meals, medical care, clothing, and mental health support.

 In 2022, the JFNA pressured the Jewish Council for Public Affairs to fold their organization into a larger organization and mute its progressive politics or to break away and lose funding from dozens of Jewish federations across the United States.
 The organization refused to mute or repudiate their progressive politics, choosing independence and losing their ability to speak for 16 Jewish national organizations and 125 Jewish "community relations councils", almost all of which are part of local federations.